 Shruti: I heard that your mom used to conduct cooking/baking classes for home cooks when you were growing up.
-Was that the reason you were inclined towards culinary profession from a very young age?
+Was that the reason you were inclined towards the culinary profession from a very young age itself?

 Shruti: You always knew that you wanted to be a Pastry Chef.
 How did you prep yourself for the profession?

 Sally: I started formal training during my high school days.
 In Indonesia, we have optional programs that we can do in high school and Hotel Management was one of them so I took it.
 After finishing school I joined the bachelor program in Patisserie which ended with a 6-month internship in one of the prominent hotels of the region.

 Shruti: Tell us a little about your journey as a Pastry Chef so far.

 Sally: From day 1 of my first job, it’s been a pleasantly challenging and amazing journey.
 Upon the completion of the course, I started my career with Four Seasons in Jakarta and worked there for 2 years.
 From there I moved to Dubai and worked with JW Marriot, Conrad, and Fairmont where I met my mentor, Eric Gouteyron one of the top 10 pastry chefs in the world, who is the reason for what I have become today, before moving to ICCA as a pastry chef instructor.

 Shruti: Despite having such a successful career line in the industry why did you opt for teaching profession?